CARIBBEAN COMMUNITY (CARICOM) VERY USEFUL WEBSITES FOR TRADE AND INVESTMENT

 CARICOM BILATERAL TRADE AGREEMENTS

-CARICOM has bilateral trade agreements with the following countries:
+CARICOM has bilateral trade agreements (link not active as at 02/06/19) with the following countries:

 - Colombia